Hearsay

-Hearsay evidence, in a legal forum, is testimony from an under-oath witness who is reciting an out-of-court statement, the content of which is being offered to prove the truth of the matter asserted.
+Hearsay, in a legal forum, is an out-of-court statement which is being offered in court for the truth of what was asserted.
 In most courts, hearsay evidence is inadmissible (the "hearsay evidence rule") unless an exception to the hearsay rule applies.

 For example, to prove that Tom was in town, a witness testifies, "Susan told me that Tom was in town."
 Because the witness's evidence relies on an out-of-court statement that Susan made, if Susan is unavailable for cross-examination, the answer is hearsay.
 A justification for the objection is that the person who made the statement is not in court and thus not available for cross-examination.
 Note, however, that if the matter at hand is not the truth of the assertion about Tom being in town but the fact that Susan said the specific words, it may be acceptable.
 For example, it would be acceptable to ask a witness what Susan told them about Tom in a defamation case against Susan.
 Now the witness is asked about the opposing party's statement that constitutes a verbal act.

-A common example used to illustrate what is hearsay is a witness’ statement that the plaintiff said “I am Napoleon Bonaparte.”
-This is hearsay only if being elicited to prove that the plaintiff is in fact Napoleon.
-If it is offered for any other reason, such as that plaintiff believes he is Napoleon, the statement is not hearsay.
+In one example, testimony that a plaintiff stated "I am Napoleon Bonaparte" would be hearsay as proof that the plaintiff is Napoleon, but would not be hearsay as proof that the plaintiff asserted that they are Napoleon.
+(A judge or jury would then be left to judge the significance of the statement, including how to interpret it, what to infer [or not] from it, etc.)

 The hearsay rule does not exclude the evidence if it is an operative fact.
 Language of commercial offer and acceptance is also admissible over a hearsay exception because the statements have independent legal significance.

 Double hearsay is a hearsay statement that contains another hearsay statement itself.
-In a court, both layers of hearsay must be found separately admissible.
+Each layer of hearsay must be found separately as admissible for the statement to be admitted in court.

 Many jurisdictions that generally disallow hearsay evidence in courts permit the more widespread use of hearsay in non-judicial hearings.

 United States

-The Sixth Amendment to the United States Constitution provides that "In all criminal prosecutions, the accused shall enjoy the right ... to be confronted with the witnesses against him".

 "Hearsay is a statement, other than one made by the declarant while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted."
 Per Federal Rule of Evidence 801(d)(2)(a), a statement made by a defendant is admissible as evidence only if it is inculpatory; exculpatory statements made to an investigator are hearsay and therefore may not be admitted as evidence in court, unless the defendant testifies.
 When an out-of-court statement offered as evidence contains another out-of-court statement it is called double hearsay, and both layers of hearsay must be found separately admissible.

 There are several exceptions to the rule against hearsay in U.S. law.
 Federal Rule of Evidence 803 lists the following: